giuseppefutia/big-dive-sparql/README.md

 Contents published on this repository are based on the W3C Candidate Recommendation “SPARQL Query Language for RDF” from http://www.w3.org/TR/rdf-sparql-query/.

-## SPARQL main idea: graph pattern matching
-* Describe subgraphs of the queried RDF graph.
-* Subgraphs that match your description yield a result.

 ## SPARQL Architecture
 * SPARQL queries are executed against RDF datasets, consisting of RDF graphs.
 * A SPARQL endpoint accepts queries and returns results via HTTP.